google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/basics.markdown

 ## How to live-edit a DOM node

-To live-edit a DOM node, simply double-click on a [selected element](#inspect-an-element) and make changes:
+To live-edit a DOM node, simply double-click a [selected element](#inspect-an-element) and make changes:

 {% animation animations/edit-element-name.mp4 %}